 But another line is the one that inspired this post title…“Every time I feel lame, I’m looking up.”

-My buddy from Edge Marketing swears that marketing departments of every major company knows this to be true.
+Marketing departments of every major company knows this to be true.
 If they can make us look up and see something that is better than what we have, we’ll feel like what we have is lame and will thus feel the need to upgrade (hello, overspending!).

 Of course, this looking up problem is not relegated to the shopping arena alone.